Re: UFX lll

 Latency-wise, the difference between USB3 and Thunderbolt is tiny.
 I have a comparison chart of different solutions that I own(ed) that you might find helpful, see here: https://www.tonstudio-forum.de/attachme … es-v2-jpg/

-If you're interested in getting some more information, like e.g. differences between UFX+ and UFX III and some recommendations, then please have a look at this thread:
+If you're interested in getting some more information, like e.g. differences between UFX+ and UFX III and some recommendations, then please have a look at these two threads:

 https://forum.rme-audio.de/viewtopic.ph … 62#p200962